 A senior research paper and presentation in one's major field.
 Offered fall and spring semesters.
-Prerequisite: Senior standing.

 HISTORY

 Special Topics and Advanced Topics courses are offered on occasion to meet special needs of students.
 These variable credit-hour courses are offered at all levels (191, 291, 391, 491).